mcortezv/Multimedia-Content-Management-System/README.md

-# Multimedia Content Management System
+# **Multimedia Content Management System**

 This project is a robust system designed to manage a catalog of songs and other multimedia content, with CRUD (Create, Read, Update, Delete) operations and custom validations.
 It is built with a modular architecture to ensure scalability and maintainability.
 Each module has its own functionality and includes unit tests to ensure code quality.
+[Versión Español](./README.es.md)

-## Table of Contents
+## **Table of Contents**
 - [Project Structure](#project-structure)
 - [Module Description](#module-description)
 - [License](#license)

-## Project Structure
+## **Project Structure**

 ```
 |-- Multimedia Content Managment System/